-New VAT rules will take effect on 1 July 2021 to offer businesses across the EU a simple and easy.
+New VAT rules will take effect on 1 July 2021 to offer businesses cross border the EU a simple and easy.
 These rules simplify the existing VAT obligations.
 It will reduce the administrative burden for businesses engaged in cross-border online sales.
 The aim is to:

 - ensure that VAT is paid where goods are consumed, or the services paid for are provided.

-- offer businesses a simple system to declare and pay their VAT in the EU.
+- offer businesses a simple system to declare and pay register VAT in the EU.
 It will us the (Import) One-Stop Shop portal.

 - introduce a level playing field between EU businesses and non-EU sellers.